A signal is a group of time series, such as price or revenue. A signal is used to create a time series for that signal connected to an entity.

 Access to derived signals is controlled via Library folder sharing - all derived signals belong within a Library folder, and only users with access to the folder may view the signal.

-Derived signals are evaluated to produce time series, when visualizing in Signal Explorer, displaying in Dashboards, or when using in analytics workflows like Prediction Models, Alpha Tests and Portfolio Strategies.
+Derived signals are evaluated to produce time series, when visualizing in Plotter, displaying in Dashboards, or when using in analytics workflows like Prediction Models, Alpha Tests and Portfolio Strategies.
 You must have access to all raw and derived signals that a given derived signal builds upon, in order for a signal to evaluate correctly.